saul/fsharp-type-safety-talk/slides.md

 What types of list does that function take?

-Given that it's taken an existentially quantified list, which could be any list, we can represent that as a function that works over all lists.
+Given that it's taken an existentially quantified list, which could be any list, we can represent that as a universally quantified function that works over all lists.

 This is the duality of universal and existential quantification.